-Technically, the Nintendo was given to my oldest sister, but with the explicit instructions that she share it.
-And honestly, sharing was easy enough back then – and arguably the better way to play – with games like Duck Hunt, Super Mario Bros, Galaga, Pac Man, etc. With games like these, turns were comparatively short.
+Technically, the Nintendo was given to my oldest sister, but it was given with the explicit instructions that she share it.
+And honestly, sharing was easy enough back then – and arguably the better way to play – with games like Duck Hunt, Super Mario Bros, Galaga, Pac-Man, etc. With games like these, turns were comparatively short.
 At least, they were for a group of four siblings aged between six and nine.
 We were not yet skilled players, and thus, the exchange of turns was not only rapid but meaningful.
-We watched each other play, learned from one another’s mistakes, offered unsolicited advice, argued, and generally learned how to navigate emotionally charged conversations as player 1’s turn ended and player 2’s turn began.
+We watched each other play, learned from one another’s mistakes, offered unsolicited advice, argued, and generally learned how to navigate emotionally charged conversations as player 1’s turn ended, and player 2’s turn began.

 With three sisters, such moments were rare, and we treated those gameplay sessions as sacred.
 And it wasn’t just sacred during our own turns, but when someone else was playing, too.
 The golden rule applied to this golden cartridge: you gave others the time and respect to play as you wished them to give you the time and respect to play.

 My time with Zelda was, I now realize, sacred for other reasons too.
 Despite being seven years old, I couldn’t yet read (tl;dr I have dyslexia, and it wasn’t diagnosed till I was eight).
 This meant that Zelda’s intended story was lost on me unless a sister was around to read the text.
 This also meant that I had the freedom to understand the story as I wanted and based on my own assumptions, critical thinking, and understanding of typical story arcs, paradigms, and tropes.
 My interpretation was reliant only on that which the game could show rather than on what it opted to tell.